Position as Senior Researcher (5 years)

 2. Prioritisation of the group of applications to be reviewed by external experts

 Prioritisation of the approximately 30-50 applicants that will be sent for external review will be performed by an internal panel.
-The selection will be done according to an overall assessment of publication data, applicant's competence and project.
-Applications sent for external review will have no particular order of ranking and all publications will be assessed (not only the ones with a PMID).
+The selection will be done according to an overall assessment of applicant's competence and project.
+Applications sent for external review will have no particular order of ranking and all publications will be assessed.

 3. Review by external experts